 Colorado DUI Defense

 Don't take the risk of driving on a fake license or an international driver license.You have to start off with the Interstate Driver License Compact.
-And the compact basically says, for the states that are members, if you won't give them a license because of a traffic matter, we won't give them a license.
+And the compact basically says, for the states that are members, if your state won't give you a license, the other states won't give you a license.